Kodi on Amazon Fire TV Stick: The ultimate install guide

 Back on your Amazon Fire TV or Fire TV Stick, go to the home page, and at the end of the Your Apps & Games section, you’ll see a fresh Kodi icon.
 Select this and Kodi will start up.
 For future runs, Kodi appears in the Recent section.

-Install Kodi on Fire Stick: Method 2
+How to Install Kodi on Fire Stick: Method 2

 If you don’t want to use a PC, then you can use the Android app, Apps2Fire to install Kodi on your Fire TV device.
 This smart app beams apps that you have installed on your smartphone directly to your Amazon media streamer.